CryptoVerificationCoin (CVCC) Hits Market Capitalization of $370,593.53

-CryptoVerificationCoin (CURRENCY:CVCC) traded up 7.4% against the US dollar during the 1-day period ending at 22:00 PM E.T. on April 11th.
-In the last seven days, CryptoVerificationCoin has traded 10.9% higher against the US dollar.
+CryptoVerificationCoin (CURRENCY:CVCC) traded 7.4% higher against the dollar during the 24-hour period ending at 22:00 PM E.T. on April 11th.
+One CryptoVerificationCoin coin can now be bought for approximately $0.64 or 0.00001064 BTC on exchanges.
+In the last week, CryptoVerificationCoin has traded up 10.9% against the dollar.
 CryptoVerificationCoin has a market cap of $370,593.53 and $1.00 worth of CryptoVerificationCoin was traded on exchanges in the last 24 hours.
-One CryptoVerificationCoin coin can currently be bought for $0.64 or 0.00001064 BTC on popular cryptocurrency exchanges.

 - Sapphire (SAPP) traded 0.2% higher against the dollar and now trades at $0.26 or 0.00000441 BTC.